 My name is Luke Sonnet, I am a PhD candidate in Political Science at UCLA and a graduate student affiliate of the California Center for Population Research at UCLA.
-In the summer of 2018 I was a Lahore University of Management Sciences-World Bank Pakistan@100 Pre-Doctoral Fellow.
+I am currently a J-PAL Replication Fellow, and in the summer of 2018 I was a Lahore University of Management Sciences-World Bank Pakistan@100 Pre-Doctoral Fellow.

 My research focuses on electoral accountability, the relationship between governance and development, and the role that machine learning can play in the social sciences.
 My research has been funded by the International Growth Centre, the Abdul Latif Jameel Poverty Action Lab, and the American Institute for Pakistan Studies.